 Tasty treats at Marv’s Classic Soda Shop, Black Diamond

-- Longview is at the crossroads of the Cowboy Trail and Highway 40 (the latter being the way to south Kananaskis).
+- Longview is at the crossroads of the Cowboy Trail and Highway 541, the gateway to south Kananaskis.
 For the best steak ever, book a table at the renowned Longview Steakhouse.
 No time for a sit down meal?
-Pick up mouthwatering jerky for the road/trail at Longview Jerky Shop.
+Pick up mouthwatering jerky at Longview Jerky Shop.
 They have beef, bison, elk, pork, turkey and chicken jerky in a variety of flavors.

 Longview Jerky Shop

 - Bar U Ranch National Historic Site is Canada’s only historic site dedicated to ranching history.
 Learn what put Bar U Ranch on the map, how large scale roundups were done in the late 1800s, and how cowboys lived back then.
 Kids can complete an activity book to earn a prize and will love visiting the animals and riding the wagon in to the village.
 For more information, visit Parks Canada | Bar U Ranch National Historic Site.

 Bar U Ranch National Historic Site